dmisadin/senn-model/README.md

 1. **Original Fortran SENN simulation**
    - Compiled on Windows using GNU Fortran (gfortran) in legacy Fortran 77 mode.
-   - Serves as the reference implementation.
+   - Serves as the reference implementation without any GUI.

 2. **Modern C# (.NET) reimplementation**
    - A clean, maintainable version of the same mathematical model.